watawuwu/bump/README.md

 1.0.0+20190720CCDD
 ```

-- If semver has the version prefix "v", bump ignore the prefix.
+- If semver has the version prefix char, bump ignore the prefix.

 ```
 ❯❯ bump patch v1.0.0
 v1.0.1

+❯❯ bump patch release-1.0.1
+release-1.0.1
 ```

 - Other usage